 5.5.6 Following each month that Surplus Slice Output is curtailed pursuant to section 5.6.5 above, Power Services shall include a line item credit on «Customer Name»’s monthly customer bill issued equal to the amount of Surplus Slice Output energy curtailed during the preceding month, multiplied by the Monthly Reimbursement Value for the month during which the curtailment was in effect.

-5.7 Requirements Slice Output and Requirements Slice Output Test
+5.6 Demonstration of Firm Slice Output

-5.7.1 Disposition of Requirements Slice Output
+5.6.1 Disposition of Firm Slice Output

-Requirements Slice Output (RSO) purchased by «Customer Name» under this Agreement and made available by BPA shall be used solely for the purpose of serving «Customer Name»’s Total Retail Load. «Customer Name» shall maintain monthly documentation establishing the delivery of RSO to serve its Total Retail Load, such as by schedule or by electronic tag, for each such month. «Customer Name» shall make such documentation available to BPA upon request.
+Planned Firm Slice Output (FSO) purchased by «Customer Name» under this Agreement and made available by BPA subject to section 5.1 shall be used solely for the purpose of serving «Customer Name»’s planned Total Retail Load. «Customer Name» shall maintain documentation demonstrating the use of FSO consistent with the conditions of the agreement. «Customer Name» shall make such documentation available to BPA upon request.

-5.6.2 Requirements Slice Output Test
+5.6.2 Firm Slice Output Demonstration

-5.6.2.1 Submission of Monthly Actual Total Retail Load Data

-On or before the 10th Business Day of each calendar month, «Customer Name» shall submit to BPA its actual Total Retail Load for the preceding calendar month, expressed in MWh.

-5.6.2.2 RSO Test

-BPA shall compare: (1) «Customer Name»’s Slice Output Energy delivered to its actual Total Retail Load plus loss return schedules to Transmission Services (Slice-to-Load Delivery) during each month with (2) «Customer Name»’s RSO for each such month.
-Such comparison is the monthly RSO Test.
+Methods beyond that within the Net Rerquirements process for the further demonstration of the use of FSO consistent with the conditions of this agreement are provided in Exhibit “XX”.

+Exhibit “XX” shall contain but is not limited to;

+specific methods for demonstrating FSO was used consistent with the purposes outlined in the agreementement;

+conditions that result in a deemed use of FSO consistenet with the purposes outlined in the agreement;

+timelines associated with information requests and responses;

+any penalties associated a use of FSO outside the scope of the agreement.